 Firstly, be careful when you are swimming in Goa.
 A lot of beaches have vicious sea currents that can easily drown tourists.
 Generally, this happens because the tourist is drunk or high.

 So, stick to beaches that have lifeguards or are safe to swim.
 Avoid swimming during the monsoon season as it can be extremely dangerous.

-One bad thing about Goa is that eve-teasing and catcalling is quite common here.
+One bad thing about Goa is that eve-teasing and catcalling are quite common here.
 But that’s not even the worst part.

 This is why it is advised for solo female travelers or female friends to avoid going to remote places alone or accepting food/drinks from strangers in Goa.